-New Part-Time MBA Students - First-Year of Study Recommendations
+New Professional MBA Students - First-Year of Study Recommendations

-If you are new to the Part-Time MBA program, and have questions about what courses to take to get started, please reference the Part-Time MBA Program Overview - First-Year Recommendations document.
+If you are new to the Professional MBA program, and have questions about what courses to take to get started, please reference the Professional MBA Program Overview - First-Year Recommendations document.
 This document will provide students with a list of courses that should be strongly considered in the first year of study, or the first three (3) academic terms in the program.
-A survey will be communicated to new part-time students by the MBA office to aid in course selection.
+A survey will be communicated to new Professional MBA students by the MBA office to aid in course selection.
 You will then be registered for courses by your academic advisor.